IBM/charts/repo/ibm-helm/ibm-b2bi-prod.md

 ### Creating a Role Based Access Control (RBAC)
 If you are deploying the application on a namespace other than the default namespace, and if you have not created Role Based Access Control (RBAC), create RBAC with the cluster admin role.

 The following sample file illustrates RBAC for the default service account with the target namespace as `<namespace>`.
+The same can be applied to any existing or new service account created for the application by updating the service account name in the below RoleBinding template.

 ```yaml
 kind: Role